Tycho10101/PixelWalker-Copy-Bot/README.md

 - Create `.env.local` file at the root of the project as a copy of `.env`
 - Modify the values in `.env.local` to your needs

-All env file entries must start with `VITE_`, otherwise value will be undefined in code.
+NOTE: All env file entries must start with `VITE_`, otherwise value will be undefined in code.

 ## Test production build